Classroom Heroes: Norma Nuria Natalia of Liberty Elementary School

 Share Article

-SDCCU is proudly honoring local teachers through SDCCU Classroom Heroes, launched in partnership with iHeartMedia, Inc. San Diego.
+SDCCU is proud to recognize Kristin Collins as part of SDCCU Classroom Heroes, a program held in partnership with iHeartMedia, Inc. San Diego.
+Collins is a 7th grade teacher at Heritage Digital Academy Charter School in Escondido.

-“SDCCU is engaged in many philanthropic activities aimed at making a difference in our local schools.
-We understand the critical role of teachers in helping to shape the future of today’s youth and contributing to a strong and thriving economy for years to come,” said SDCCU President and CEO Teresa Halleck.
+Collins was nominated for being an unbelievable teacher who creates a bond with her students that lasts well beyond the one year that she spends with them in the classroom.
+The nominator recognized that Collins documents each school year by taking photos of her students participating in various projects and activities and creates an “amazing” end of the year video for them.

-SDCCU and iHeartMedia are recognizing “Classroom Heroes” on a monthly basis throughout 2016.
-Winning teachers will be selected to receive a $500 SDCCU Visa® gift card, plus they will be recognized as a Classroom Hero on a billboard in their community.
+“We are proud to recognize the hard work and dedication of teachers through the SDCCU Classroom Heroes program.
+On behalf of everyone at SDCCU, we commend Kristin’s dedication to shaping the future of our youth,” said Teresa Halleck, SDCCU president and CEO.

-Congratulations to Norma Nuria Natalia of Liberty Elementary School in Chula Vista who was recognized in February through SDCCU Classroom Heroes.
+SDCCU and iHeartMedia are proudly recognizing “Classroom Heroes” throughout 2017.
+Winning teachers Receive a $500 SDCCU Visa® gift card, plus they are recognized as a Classroom Hero on a billboard in their community.

 Teachers, students, parents and the community are encouraged to nominate a deserving teacher by visiting sdccu.com/classroomheroes.

 San Diego County Credit Union is San Diego’s largest locally-owned financial institution serving San Diego, Riverside and Orange counties.
-SDCCU has assets of $7.3 billion, over 313,000 customers, 38 convenient branch locations and 30,000 surcharge-FREE ATMs.
+SDCCU has assets of $7.9 billion, over 344,000 customers, 41 convenient branch locations and 30,000 surcharge-FREE ATMs.
 SDCCU provides breakthrough banking products that meet the demands of today’s lifestyle and delivers banking services that save customers money.
-SDCCU is leading the way, offering FREE Checking with eStatements, SDCCU Mobile Deposit, mortgage loans, auto loans, Visa credit cards and business banking services.
+SDCCU is leading the way, offering FREE Checking with eStatements, SDCCU Mobile Deposit, mortgage loans, auto loans, Visa® credit cards and business banking services.
 Federally insured by NCUA.
 Equal Housing Opportunity.
 Equal Opportunity Employer.
 For more information, visit www.sdccu.com.